satyajitghana/observance-dev/development/README.md

 cd inkers-bench
 ```

+NOTE: If this is not being setup inside docker, specify localhost instead of redis-cache, redis-queue, redis-socketio

 ```bash
 bench set-redis-cache-host redis-cache:6379
 bench set-redis-queue-host redis-queue:6379
 bench set-redis-socketio-host redis-socketio:6379
 ```

+NOTE: for non-docker specify db-host as localhost

 ```bash
 bench new-site inkers.localhost --admin-password admin --db-type postgres --db-host postgresql
 ```

-the default super user and password for postgres is `postgres:123`
+the default super user and password for postgres is `postgres:123`, BUT if you used setup-db.sh then specify that username and password

 set the postgres login and password